-Currently, 107.6% of the REIT's debt is subject to fixed interest rates.
-The REIT's interest rate swaps have a fair market value of \$19.8 million and weighted average remaining term of 2.9 years.
+Currently, 105.3% of the REIT's debt is subject to fixed interest rates.
+The REIT's interest rate swaps are classified as a financial liability with a fair market value of \$37.0 million and weighted average remaining term of 2.5 years.